 Tahquitz River Estates

 Right after the Musicland Hotel turn left into East Sonora Road to see the Joseph Eicher rebuilds happening in this street.
 Though developer, Eichler, was known for his tract homes in northern California, these new builds based on original plans fit seamlessly into the Desert Modern streetscape.
-They’re so recent, not even the volunteer at the Visitor Centre I spoke to, knew about them.
 Take a look inside the “The Desert Eichlers”, as they have been dubbed, by watching the videos on developer KUD Properties, website.

 Eichler new builds include: 342, 398, 402 and 426 E Sonora Rd (there are now more, but I haven’t been able to confirm addresses)